TomSB1423/Obsidian-Darkside20k/Detectors/Darkside-20k/DarkSide-20k.md

 -   Outer Argon Buffer (OAB)
 	-   All encased in an outer active volume of atmospheric argon
 	-   This is passive at the moment but want to install light detectors - not enough funding for this
+	-   #question<u> what does this do?</u>
 -   Passive Gd Acrylic Shell
-	-   <u>Helps with keeping E-field very homogeneous -> thin film metal field shaping rings </u> #idk
+	-   Helps with keeping E-field very homogeneous -> thin film metal field shaping rings #question <u>Is this true?
+Where are the metal field shaping rings found?</u>
-	-   GdAS moderates neutrons emitted from all of the detector materials, particularly from the ones which make-up and surround the LAr TPC
+	-   Gd-loaded Acrylic Shell (GdAS) moderates neutrons emitted from all of the detector materials, particularly from the ones which make-up and surround the LAr TPC
 	-   The Gd enhances neutron capture probability
-	-
 -   Inner Active Veto (LAr)
 	-
 -   Acrylic TPC Wall & PDM and mechanics
 	-
--   TPC
+-   TPC (UAr - underground Argon → contains no Ar-39, only Ar-40 which is not radioactive)

 - Two detectors:
 	- Inner detector